MDF TL has stimulated

 Our work in Timor-Leste

-To address this, MDF is working in Timor-Leste to stimulate investment and encourage business growth, focusing on economic sectors with pro-poor income and employment potential.
-Our two priority sectors in Timor-Leste are agriculture and tourism, with some activities in other sectors such as manufacturing.
+MDF is working in Timor-Leste to support economic diversification to stimulate investment and encourage business growth, focusing on economic sectors with pro-poor income and employment potential.
+MDF’s two priority sectors in Timor-Leste are agriculture and tourism, aligned with the economic development priorities of the Timor-Leste Strategic Development Plan (2011 – 2030).

 Scroll left and right to find out more about our activities and interventions in Timor-Leste